After ArcGIS Pro is installed on a machine, it is enabled for use when it has a valid license.

-Different license levels—Basic, Standard, and Advanced—provide progressively more functionality.
-Similarly, licenses for extension products provide additional functionality that is tailored to specific needs.
-(Extensions require a separate license and may need to be installed separately.)
+Three license levels—Basic, Standard, and Advanced—provide progressively more functionality.
+Licenses for extension products provide additional functionality that is tailored to specific needs.
+Extensions require a separate license and may need to be installed separately.

 License duration can affect whether a license is currently valid.

 The sections below and other help topics explain licensing options and workflows in more detail.

 - Named User licenses are the default license type.
 In an ArcGIS organization, they are assigned automatically to the GIS Professional user type and optionally to the Creator user type.
 With a Named User license, an organization member signs in to ArcGIS Pro with their organization credentials.

 - Single Use licenses authorize the use of ArcGIS Pro by one person independently of an ArcGIS organization.
 Single Use licenses are obtained by converting ArcGIS Pro licenses that come with a Single Use ArcGIS Desktop deployment.

 - Concurrent Use licenses authorize the use of ArcGIS Pro independently of an ArcGIS organization from a pool of licenses managed by ArcGIS License Manager.
 Concurrent Use licenses are obtained by converting ArcGIS Pro licenses that come with a Concurrent Use ArcGIS Desktop deployment.

 ArcGIS Pro license levels

 An ArcGIS Pro license has one of three license levels:

 Each license level enables progressively more functionality in ArcGIS Pro.